Waste

 Production processes require water.
 They also can pollute the atmosphere.
 We need to work on two fronts: one, saving water, and two, developing technologies to reduce air and water pollutants.

 We are reducing the amount of new water withdrawal by maximizing the reuse of water in production processes.
 Due to the expansion of semiconductor lines, the daily water withdrawal requirement at semiconductor business sites will more than double between 2022 and 2030.
-However, we have decided to keep the level from 2021 by increasing the reuse of water.
+However, by increasing water reuse, we plan to reduce our water withdrawal down to 2021 levels.

-Starting in 2040, we will apply innovative technologies that treat air and water pollutants from semiconductor manufacturing process to a natural state to minimize the impact on the environment.
+Starting in 2040, we plan to apply innovative technologies that treat air and water pollutants from the semiconductor manufacturing process to natural state levels*, to minimize the impact on the environment.

 Addressing the cause